victoryeo/DID_Demo/README.md

 4. Create a VC on the issuer

-5. Use Polygon ID mobile app to scan QR code and add the VC to the wallet
+5. Use Polygon ID mobile app to scan the QR code and add the VC to the wallet